 When faced with missing teeth, the options for replacement may be overwhelming, especially when you break down the cost of each option.
-Dr. Pamela Doray, a leading reconstructive dentist in Philadelphia, recommends dental implants to her patients who have missing or damaged teeth.
+Dr Derek Conover, a leading reconstructive dentist in Philadelphia, recommends dental implants to patients with missing or severely damaged teeth that need to be extracted.

-The initial cost of dental implants in Philadelphia may be more than other tooth replacement options such as dentures and dental bridges.
-Dental implants offer a patient more than other dental restorations though.
+The initial cost of dental implants in Philadelphia may be more than other tooth replacement options, such as dentures and dental bridges.
+Dental implants offer a patient more benefits than other dental restorations.

 Dental implants are a long-term investment in your overall well-being and oral health and may help to prevent the need for further advanced dental care.